 Water is important for more than just hydration.
 When we are losing weight, water is generated in the body as a normal part of fat metabolism.
 This can cause unwanted water-related weight gain.
 The solution is not less water, but more water to encourage our body to excrete more water and reach a healthy water balance.

 Additionally, when fat cells shrink they release toxins that need to be eliminated by our liver, kidneys, skin and digestive tract.
 If we don’t drink enough water the toxins build up and may interact negatively with our hormones and cause increased fat storage.
 Drinking water also helps us feel full and regulate our appetite.

 *Additional water is required for pregnant and breastfeeding women, for individuals with high physical activities levels, for those living at higher altitudes, and during hot and dry weather conditions.

 7. Boost Your Metabolism

 Start your day on the right foot by doing a cardio workout first thing in the morning on an empty stomach.
 20-30 minutes of cardio before breakfast will give your metabolism a boost that can last all day – resulting in more calories burned all day long.

 Increasing how frequently you eat (but not increasing how much you eat) can further boost your metabolism.
 Eating every 3 or 4 hours stabilizes your blood sugar, controls your appetite and keeps your energy and metabolism up.

-For some people a green tea supplement can also be used to boost metabolism – discuss this option with your Naturopathic Doctor to see if it is safe for you.
+For some people supplements can also be used to boost metabolism – discuss this option with your Naturopathic Doctor to see if they are safe for you.